Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/20-GettingStarted.md

 * Every application is described and represented by a model.
 Each project consists of two files: a domain model (`*.mostapp`) and a representation (`*.representation`).
 The first one is the important one containing all information relevant for further processing like model-to-model and model-to-code transformations.
 The representation information is only cosmetical and not necessary.
 So if you want to exchange models, only the domain model is needed which can be [imported into a new project](40-Migration.md#importing-model-files) again any time.
 * Not all settings are directly embedded within the editor.
 To be able to set all fields refer to the [properties view](33-Views.md#properties-view) at the bottom right.
 In case you closed this view you can always reopen it again using the [main menu](30-UserInterface.md#window-menu).
-* At first start with simple goals.
+* For the beginning start with simple goals.
 Think about an application needing only three to five database tables (entity objects in the model editor).
 Keeping your application-specific logic simple helps to understand the architectural concepts of ModuleStudio.
 * There are some sample models contained in the `examples` folder inside ModuleStudio.
 You can also download them from [the examples project](https://github.com/Guite/MostExamples) on GitHub.
 * There is also a dedicated chapter in this manual collecting [additional web resources](89-WebResources.md#web-resources).